 The Government has recognised the need to develop expert transactional capability to support the delivery of major infrastructure projects across central and local government.

-To achieve this before the new independent infrastructure body is up and running, an interim Infrastructure Transactions Unit (ITU) will be established within the Treasury from 1 November 2018.
+To achieve this before the new independent infrastructure body is up and running, an Interim Infrastructure Transactions Unit (ITU) has been established within the Treasury with effect from 1 November 2018.

 It will be incorporated into the new independent infrastructure body from mid-late 2019.

 In addition, the ITU will provide a first point of contact for interested parties in the infrastructure sector to receive information on current and future infrastructure projects.

 The nature of support provided by the ITU will be tailored to suit the size, complexity and risk of the project and the procurement capability of the agency.
 The ability of the ITU to support major infrastructure projects will build gradually over time from 1 November 2018, while the new independent infrastructure body is established.

 ITU will initially focus on the following three key areas:

 - Infrastructure market and procurement pipeline: Act as a ‘shop front’ for the market and publish a pipeline of infrastructure projects.